chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 ## Configure Crash Report

-Crash Report has introduced to Build 2020.05.21.
-A new function called `testGoogleIg()` has been added to check if there are any stories shown in Google's Instagram account.
-Since Google publishes stories frequently, there should be always one or more items available.
+For Build 2020.06.05, a new function called `test_pipeline()` has been added to check if there are any stories shown from the Instagram accounts of BBCNews, NASA and Medium.
+Since they publish stories frequently, there should be always one or more items available.
 The function will send an email to your specified email address if it fetches no URLs to download.

 1. Enter your email to `historylog_id` in line 7.

 2. Go to your Google Developer Hub, and create a new trigger for this project.

-3. In the Add Trigger Dialog, choose **testGoogleIg** and select Daily timer.
+3. In the Add Trigger Dialog, choose **test_pipeline** and select Daily timer.

 ## License